hdn-vdo/How-to-set-up-802.1AS-gPTP-network/README.md

 # gPTP endpoint(slave):
 Lidar, (Such as AT128 or M1P Lidar). gPTP slave clock. connect to SW2000M TSN Port 2 to Port 5...

+# gPTP endpoint(slave):
+other cotrol unit, set as gPTP slave clock, connect to SW2000M TSN other ports.

+# Complete
 Now, the sample gPTP network set up done.